rottingresearch/rottingresearch/README.md

 # Installation

-- Local development works best with Python 3.9+ versions.
+- Local development works best with Python 3.10+ versions.

-- Make sure that you have python and the latest version of pip installed.
+- Make sure you have Python and the latest version of pip installed.

   `python3 -m pip install --upgrade pip`